 Outside of the competitors themselves, the pageant judges a system uses become the cornerstone of the contest.
 Because all roads lead to these individuals who will decide the fate of the competitors, choosing and more importantly educating them is critical to achieving the goal of the pageant.
+Need a judge for your upcoming pageant?
+Check out our judges database!

 First and foremost, recruiting judges involves using a variety of sources such as other directors, past competitors, pageant coaches, educators, professionals & beauty specialists, etc. These sources can act as either judges themselves, or act as contacts for you to meet other potential judges.
-(Read: 4 Ways You Can Make a Good First Impression on Pageant Judges)

 As the pageant world is relatively small, reputation goes a long way to narrow down a judging pool.
 As directors strive to have judges who are professional, knowledgeable, and objective with touch of celebrity.
 Knowing what pageants a judge has served on in the past is also a major tool in determining their base of knowledge and experience.